jamescasipong/Touch-Me-Not-2D-RPG/README.md

 ![Screenshot 3](Screenshot5.jpg)

 ## Getting Started
-Note: The whole files were not actually uploaded but if you want to get the whole files.
-You can contact via email which can be found at the bottom all the way of this section.
+Note: The complete files were not uploaded.
+If you wish to obtain the full files, please contact via email, which can be found at the bottom of this whole section.
 ### Prerequisites

 Make sure you have the following installed: